 OUR thoughts on VANUATU

-There are normally 3 direct flights a week between Auckland and Port Vila and there are also flights from Nadi and Noumea.
+There are normally 4 direct flights a week between Auckland and Port Vila (up to 6 between July and October) and there are also flights from Nadi and Noumea so it is feasible to consider a combination holiday including Vanuatu and Fiji or Vanuatu and New Caledonia.
 There are extensive local services by air from Port Vila to all Vanuatu’s main islands.
 It is a 50 minute flight between Port Vila and Luganville on the island of Santo to the north and a 40 minute flight between Port Vila and Lenarkel on the island of Tanna to the south.

 OUR Efate Island - Port Vila